LaNsHoR/native-html-tabs/readme.md

 ```
 [![tabs5.png](https://i.postimg.cc/XvqS6T88/tabs5.png)](https://postimg.cc/v4JSW2Cg)

-### \<tab-title-list\>
+### `<tab-title-list>`

 Defines a container for the tab titles.
 We can define only one per tab-group.

 It can be styled as any other component and accept the standard HTML element attributes.

-### \<tab-title\>
+### `<tab-title>`

 Defines a tab title.
 It can include any children set, it's not restricted to text.

 It can be styled as any other component and accept the standard HTML element attributes.

 #### Special Attributes:

-- active: defines if the tab is active and selected, this attribute is set automatically when the user clicks on the tab title.
+- `active`: defines if the tab is active and selected, this attribute is set automatically when the user clicks on the tab title.
 Only one tab-title can be active at a time for a given tab-group.

-- disabled: makes the tab-title disabled, preventing the user to click on it.
+- `disabled`: makes the tab-title disabled, preventing the user to click on it.

 You have several options to set a tab as an active programmatically, the common ones are: